0xZ0uk/create-z0-app/README.md

 ### Why should you use this?

 **Rule of thumb, you shouldn't.** Use the create-t3-app instead.
-This is my modified and opinionated version of it.
+This is heavily modified version of it, that encapsulates my development style and the tools I use the most.
 Even if it fits your development needs, I would avoid it has it won't have the same sort of maintenance.

+If you still choose to use it:

+1. I warned you.
+2. Please leave some feedback.

 ### What's different?